-Full Operating Level Polygraph Examiners shall complete a minimum of forty (40) hours of continuing education every three (3) years in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of juveniles who have committed sexual offenses.
+B. Full Operating Level Polygraph Examiners shall complete a minimum of forty (40) hours of continuing education every three (3) years in order to maintain proficiency in the field of polygraph testing and to remain current on any developments in the assessment, treatment, and monitoring of juveniles who have committed sexual offenses.
 Up to ten (10) hours of this training may be indirectly related to sex offender assessment/treatment/management.
 It is incumbent on the trainee to demonstrate relevance to sex offender issues if the training is indirectly related to sex offender assessment/treatment/management.
 The remaining thirty (30) hours shall be directly related to sex offender assessment/ treatment/ management and ten (10) of these hours shall be specific to juveniles who have committed sexual offenses (please reference the List of Specialized Training Categories for further details).
 These training hours may be utilized to meet the qualifications for both adult and juvenile polygraph examiners;

-- A. The examiner shall have graduated from an accredited American Polygraph Association (APA) school and shall have a baccalaureate degree from a four (4) year college or university; - B. The examiner shall conduct a minimum of one hundred (100), with fifteen (15) juvenile post-conviction sex offense polygraph examinations in the three (3) year listing period on juveniles who have committed sexual offenses; - C. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
+- C. The examiner shall conduct a minimum of one hundred (100), with fifteen (15) juvenile postconviction sex offense polygraph examinations in the three (3) year listing period on juveniles who have committed sexual offenses; - D. The examiner shall submit to a current background investigation (Section 16-11.7-106(2)(a)(III), C.R.S.) that includes satisfactory references as requested by the SOMB.
 The SOMB may also solicit such additional references as necessary to determine compliance with the Standards.
-These references shall include, but not be limited to other members of the community supervision team; - D. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency each year.
-Three different types of reports should be reviewed;

-- E. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
-A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - F. The examiner shall report any practice that is in significant conflict with the Standards; - G. The examiner shall demonstrate compliance with the Standards; - H. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.
+These references shall include, but not be limited to other members of the community supervision team; - E. The examiner shall submit quality assurance protocol forms from three (3) separate examinations submitted to three Full Operating Level Polygraph Examiners from outside the examiner's agency each year.
+Three different types of reports should be reviewed; - F. The examiner shall not have a conviction of, or a deferred judgment for, a municipal ordinance violation, misdemeanor, felony, or have accepted by a court a plea of guilty or nolo contender to a municipal ordinance violation, misdemeanor, or felony if the municipal ordinance violation, misdemeanor, or felony is related to the ability of the approved applicant to practice under these Standards as reviewed and determined by the Application Review Committee.
+A certified copy of the judgment from a court of competent jurisdiction of such conviction or plea shall be conclusive evidence of such conviction or plea; - G. The examiner shall report any practice that is in significant conflict with the Standards; - H. The examiner shall demonstrate compliance with the Standards; - I. The examiner shall comply with all other requirements outlined in the SOMB Administrative Policies.